-Decorated with cranes, pine and peach trees in gold on a black ground, with a red interior, 10.5cm high, 7.5cm diameter.
+Decorated with cranes, pine and peach trees in gold on a black ground, with a red interior, this small lidded vessel was for holding hairstyling oil.
+10.5cm high, 7.5cm diameter.

 The container would have formed part of the mirror-or-comb-stand set, a typical part of a bridal trousseau in Japan, and would have fitted into a drawer.

 The craftsmanship is of a standard required for Japanese domestic products, for example, the red lacquer interior.
 However, it is also an example of readymade cosmetic boxes, which were sold overseas.